Call for Abstract

-Parkinsons disease is a neurodegenerative disorder and the cause of it remained a mystery to the scientific community.
-Researchers says by exposing to harmful chemicals and Pesticides mutations occurs in the genes and results in neurological disorders.
+Parkinson's disease is a neurodegenerative disorder and the cause of it remained a mystery to the scientific community.
+Researchers say by exposing to harmful chemicals and Pesticides mutations occurs in the genes and results in neurological disorders.
 With age, the condition of disease increases exponentially and men are in higher proportion to prone compared to women.
-On an average 10million individuals are found to be suffering from Parkinson’s disease, from where only four percent of people with Parkinson’s disease are diagnosed before the age of 50.
+On an average 10million individuals are found to be suffering from Parkinson’s disease, from where only four present of people with Parkinson’s disease are diagnosed before the age of 50.
 An estimated of 40% to 60% of Parkinson disease patients suffering from depression.
 United States stands in the fourth position in considering the death of people due to Parkinson’s disease.

 - Track 2-1Neurodegenerative Disorders

 Neurons are the specialized cells that are responsible for communication, when they cannot produce signals communication between nervous system breaks and results in neuromuscular disorders.
 Most of these disorders are thought be inheritable and treatment is given to improve the life of patient and no cure is available to completely eradicate the condition.